Adaptive sparse group LASSO in quantile regression: Simulation study: symmetric errors

 \\

-\textit{Case 2: $625$ variables}\\ There are $25$ groups of size $25$ each, a total number of $625$ variables.
-Among these groups, $3$ groups with $25$ significant variables each are defined, a total number of $75$ significant variables.
-For $l\in\{1\ldots,25\}$, coefficients inside each group are defined as,
+\textit{Case 3: sparse distribution of $225$ variables}\\ There are $15$ groups of size $15$ each, a total number of $225$ variables.
+Among these groups, $7$ groups with $8$ significant variables each are defined, a total number of $56$ significant variables.
+For $l\in\{1\ldots,15\}$, coefficients inside each group are defined as,

-The results from this simulation scheme are displayed in Table \ref{tab:equal_groups_dense}.
-Similarly to the situation displayed in Section \ref{sec:sim_sparse_equal_size}, the ASGL model using $pls_d$ or $pca_d$ weights shows the best results in terms of the distance between predicted and true $\bm{\beta}$, and the value of $E_t$.
-It is worth saying that under a more "compact" distribution of the significant variables in a small number of groups, the proposed methods show a great improvement in terms of prediction accuracy compared to LASSO and SGL.
-Figures \ref{fig:final_error225_dense_box} and \ref{fig:final_error625_dense_box} display box-plots of test error value $E_t$ showing, as in the previous simulation scheme, that ASGL models with $pls_d$ or $pca_d$ weights also provide more stable results in terms of spread.

-Based on the simulations described in Sections \ref{sec:sim_sparse_equal_size} and \ref{sec:sim_dense_equal_size}, we conclude that the best performance is achieved by ASGL models with $pls_d$ or $pca_d$ weights.